d-gamedev-team/gfm/README.md

 GFM is a lightweight library to ease the creation of video games / multimedia applications with the D programming language.

-(Oudated) documentation and overview can be found here: http://d-gamedev-team.github.io/gfm/
+Documentation and overview are here: http://d-gamedev-team.github.io/gfm/

 See the changelog here to upgrade: [https://github.com/d-gamedev-team/gfm/wiki/Changelog](https://github.com/d-gamedev-team/gfm/wiki/Changelog)